A modeling approach to extend fluid milk shelf-life

 Fluid Milk

-The goal of this collection of models is to 1) predict microbial spoilage in fluid milk due to raw milk contamination by psychrotolerant spore-formers and post-pasteurization contamination (PPC) by Gram-negative bacteria, 2) identify key quality management practices that influence contamination of fluid milk, and 3) optimize benefit-cost ratio for the existing intervention strategies.
+The goal of models developed here is to 1) predict microbial spoilage in fluid milk due to raw milk contamination by psychrotolerant spore-formers and post-pasteurization contamination (PPC) by Gram-negative bacteria, 2) identify key quality management practices that influence contamination of fluid milk, and 3) optimize benefit-cost ratio for the existing intervention strategies.
+Use the link below to access a single web interface for two Monte-Carlo simulation models that predict the spoilage of fluid milk due to psychrotolerant spore-formers and post-pasteurization contamination, respectively.

 • Enayaty-Ahangar, F., Murphy, S. I., Martin, N. H., Wiedmann, M., Ivanek, R. 2021.
 Optimizing Pasteurized Fluid Milk Shelf-Life Through Microbial Spoilage Reduction.
 Front. sustain. food syst.
 5:1–21. doi:10.3389/fsufs.2021.670029.